 Focus on the subject: Make the subject the clear focus of the shot.

-Asymmetry: Other than when shooting for a portrait, do not center the subject in the middle of the frame.
+Asymmetry: Except when shooting for a portrait, do not center the subject in the frame.
 Instead, position the subject off-center to create areas for more dynamic and visually interesting compositions.
-Asymmetry is an important part of the DXC brand photography.
+Asymmetry is an important part of DXC brand photography.

 Depth of field: Having foreground or background areas out of focus helps put more emphasis on the subject.
 It also adds a richness and premium quality to an image.
-Using depth of field in an image is a subtle touch that should be used often.
+Shallow depth of field is a subtle touch that should be used often.

 Well-lit: Bright and well-lit images create a positive and uplifting feeling that is very appropriate for the DXC brand.

 Cropping: Cropping is one of the most simple and powerful techniques you can use to improve and transform an image.
-Cropping out unnecessary elements to put the focus on the subject is an easy way to enhance an image.
-Cropping an image to make it asymmetric or to create a more dramatic image within the graphic element shapes is also effective.
+Cropping out unnecessary elements to put the focus on the subject is an easy way to enhance a photo.
+Cropping an image to make it asymmetric or to frame a photograph dramatically within a graphic element shape is also effective.

-Tonal range—black and white photographs with a tonal range of solid black shadows to pure white highlights, and all the tones in between, create powerful images.
+Tonal range—black-and-white photographs with a tonal range of solid black shadows to white highlights, and all the tones in between, create powerful images.

-Converting from color to black and white: Most well-balanced photographs with good contrast can work effectively in high-contrast black and white.
+Converting from color to black-and-white: Most well-balanced photographs with good contrast can work effectively in high-contrast black and white.
 This applies to sourced and commissioned photography.
-All photographs should be sourced and created with black and white in mind.
+All photographs should be sourced or created with black-and-white in mind.